vzcaffaro/programming-languages-2020/extra-credit.md

 Alternatively, you could also make things less efficient and even more principled.
 We have seen that we can encode numbers directly in the lambda calculus.
 The same is true for conditionals.
 And lists.

 - Write a `LambadNat5` interpreter that uses beta-reduction as its only computation step.
+Run Assignment2 in that interpreter for testing.